cyberlabsai/perse-client-javascript/README.md

 You can use the method "compareFaces" to compare two faces.

 ```
-const comp = await client.compareFaces(face_list)
+const comp = await client.compareFaces(image_1, image_2)
 ```

-It takes a list with either the image tokens returned by the detectFace or the data of the image file (or even both).
-The list must have exactly 2 images.
+It takes the file data of two image files to be compared.

 It will also return a Promise with the object with the server's response.